Application Porting

-The Including Programs in Redox page gives an example to port/modify a pure Rust program, here we will explain the advanced way to port pure Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example), C/C++ programs and others.
+The Including Programs in Redox page gives an example to port/modify a pure Rust program, in this page we explain the advanced way to port pure Rust programs, mixed Rust programs (Rust and C/C++ libraries, for example), C/C++ programs and others.

 (Before reading this page you must read the Build System page)